Seretse Khama: Death

 For a number of years leading up to his death, Khama's health deteriorated.
 He suffered from heart and kidney ailments.
 In 1960 he had been diagnosed with diabetes.
 In 1976, he underwent a heart operation in Johannesburg to install a pacemaker.
 From then on, he frequently flew to London for medical treatment.
 In June 1980, while receiving treatment in London, Khama was diagnosed with terminal pancreatic cancer.
 He returned home after it was determined that no cure was possible.

 Khama died in his sleep on 13 July 1980 in the presence of his wife in Botswana.
 Following his death, Khama was succeeded by Vice President Quett Masire.
 Forty thousand people paid their respects to Khama as his body lay in state in Gaborone.
 He was buried in the Royal Cemetery on a hill in Serowe, Central District.

 Legacy

-Twenty eight years after Khama's death, his son Ian succeeded Festus Mogae as the fourth president of Botswana; in the 2009 general election he won a landslide victory.
+Twenty-eight years after Khama's death, his son Ian succeeded Festus Mogae as the fourth president of Botswana; in the 2009 general election he won a landslide victory.
 That year, his younger son, Tshekedi Khama II, was elected as a parliamentarian from Serowe North West.
 Ian Khama left office in 2018.

-Sir Seretse Khama International Airport is Botswana's main airport.
-It was named after Khama and opened in 1984.
+Sir Seretse Khama International Airport, Botswana's main airport, was named after Khama and opened in 1984.

-In 2016, the film A United Kingdom told the story of the controversies that surrounded Khama's marriage.
+The 2016 film A United Kingdom, directed by Amma Asante and written by Guy Hibbert, told the story of the controversies that surrounded Khama's marriage.
 It starred David Oyelowo as Khama and Rosamund Pike as Ruth Williams.
+Furthermore, it has also been suggested that Sir Seretse's relationship with Lady Khama influenced the writers of the Oscar-winning film Guess Who's Coming to Dinner, which starred Spencer Tracy, Katharine Hepburn and Sidney Poitier.

 Khama is frequently referenced in The No. 1 Ladies' Detective Agency books by Alexander McCall Smith.
 Mma Ramotswe, the series' protagonist, greatly admires him, compares him with Nelson Mandela and very much regrets the fact of his not being so well known internationally.